kcajj/recombinant_population_analysis/README.md

 - run_config: describes the file configuration of the pipeline run.
 Write down the name of the two references and of the replicates and timesteps that have to be analyzed.

-- alignments: set the length threshold below which the reads will be ignored.
+- alignments: set the length threshold below which the reads will be ignored and not aligned to the hybrid reference.

-- HMM: define the HMM parameters
+- HMM: define the HMM parameters.
+To have more details see [here](documentation/hmm.md)

-- plots: set the coverage threshold below which no inference will be carried out.
+- plots: set the coverage threshold below which the inferences carried out on the site will not be shown in the plots.

 # Running the pipeline

-## local
+## Local execution

 <pre>
 snakemake --profile local --configfile run_config.yml
 </pre>

+## HPC execution

 <pre>
 snakemake --profile cluster --configfile run_config.yml